ably/terraform-provider-ably/docs/resources/app.md

 page_title: "ably_app Resource - terraform-provider-ably"
 subcategory: ""
 description: |-
-  The Ably App resource allows you to create and manage Ably Apps.
+  The ably_app resource allows you to create and manage Ably Apps.
 ---

 # ably_app (Resource)

-The Ably App resource allows you to create and manage Ably Apps.
+The `ably_app` resource allows you to create and manage Ably Apps.

 ## Example Usage